p-Cyan/Udacity_DeepRL_P1_Navigation/REPORT.md

 > &nbsp;-1 when a blue banana is picked</br>
 > &nbsp;&nbsp;0 for every other event</br>

+### Termination condition
-In this specific case, when the cumulative reward exceeds 13 the training is stopped as the agent is considered to have generalized well to the task.</br>
+When the cumulative reward exceeds 13 the training is stopped as the agent is considered to have generalized well to the task.</br>
 </br>